codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 # 6. Dress to impress

 The matching t-shirt is a staple at Disney.
 While planning our first trip with the little one, our excitement and eagerness led us to go all out.
-At one point, I was tempted to think we might be going a little overboard on outfits.
 Matching shirts for the plane ride down, matching shirts for Animal Kingdom, polka dot bathing suit for the off day, and coordinating outfits for Magic Kingdom.
+Even I was tempted to think we might be overdoing it.
 However, I couldn't have been more wrong.
 People, including cast members, were stopping us throughout the trip commenting on our outfits and dress.

 Having a conversation-starting ensemble can be the difference between a friendly good morning wave with a cast member and a day-making interaction.